Immigration to Finland: Crime

 First records of immigrant crime was in 1919–1932, when the Prohibition in Finland started.
 Most of the alcohol were smuggled from Estonia or other European countries, like Poland and Germany.
 The smugglers were usually Finns, Germans, Swedes or Estonians.
 In the late 1990s, Estonia became a transit country for drugs that were brought to Finland.
 Both Finns and Estonians have managed the trade together.

 In the last 10 years immigrant crime has increased by 56%.
 As high as 90% of burglaries in Finland are done by immigrants.

 In 2016, illegal drugs like Rivotril were beginning to be sold in Helsinki Railway Square, Itäkeskus and Kallio by foreigners from Central Europe.
 Furthermore, seizures of cocaine have been increasing to some extent in recent years.

 In 2011, of all the immigrants in prison, 27% were Estonian citizens, 13% Romanian citizens, 10% Russian citizens and 6% Lithuanian citizens.

 Even though less than 5% of the Finnish population consists of foreign citizens, they account for 25% of reported sex crimes.
 In 2018, 1393 cases of rape were reported to the police.
 According to official statistics from 2005, 27% of all rapes in Finland were committed by foreigners, even though they only comprised 2.2% of the population back then.
-Many of them are Afghans, Iraqis and Turks.
+Many of them are Afghans, Iraqis and Kurds.